Category: Uncategorized

 Established 2006

 Robert P. Brubaker, a veteran U.S. Air Force Pilot, began his career in the food industry at General Foods Corporation in New York.
-In 1967, he moved to Georgia to serve as VP of Marketing for King and Prince Seafood and rose to Director in 1971, President in 1980, and then CEO and Chairman of the Board in 1995.
-From 1981 to 1992 he was involved with the National Fisheries Institute where he served as Chairman.
-He retired from the company in 2004 to spend time with his family.
+He went on to serve as the vice president of marketing for King & Prince Seafood in 1967 and later became the company’s director in 1971, president in 1980, and then CEO and chairman of the board in 1995.
+Mr. Brubaker was also involved with the National Fisheries Institute from 1981 to 1992 and served as chairman in 1988.
+He retired in 2004 to spend more time with his family and engage with his hobbies.

 Meet Joseph R. Lee